frontend-services/craft-timetraveler/README.md

 `timezoneList` option has the form `'[php time zone name]' => '[label]'`.
 List of all PHP time zones can be found [here](https://www.php.net/manual/en/timezones.php).

+Two sample config files for US and Australian time zones are included in plugin's root folder, you can directly copy them to your Craft's config folder.
+Please do not forget to rename them to `time-traveler.php`.

-### User timezone selection
+### User timezone selection instructions

 To allow users to select timezone follow these steps:
-1. Create a new field of type TimeZone.
-If your new field's handle is different from `timeZone` you will have to update option value `fieldName` in `time-traveler.php` config file.
+1. Create a new field of type TimeZone (this field type will be available when you enable the plugin).
+Plugin requires this field's handle to be set to `timeZone` but if you wish to have something different you will have to update the value of the option `fieldName` in your `time-traveler.php` config file (as shown in the snippet above).

 ![Screenshot](resources/img/new-field.png)